BackendExpert/mysql-easy/README.md

 - - user - your_user (user )
 - - password - your_password (password of database )
 - - database - your_database name (name of the Database )

+### SelectAllData(connection, tableName, callback)

+- This function to get all data in given table (view all data in selected table)